AndrewEckart/baseball/README.md

 Big League Baseball
 ==========

 This is a amateur Python program designed to scrape tables from Baseball-Reference.com and then use the resulting data to make fantasy baseball projections.
-The scraper is adapted from a module written by Andrew Blim.
+The scraper is adapted from a module written by Andrew Lim.

 Consider this program to be one part useful fantasy baseball tool, two parts Python learning exercise for the creator.
 The methods have not been optimized for performance or configured to accept more general input.
 Longer term goals include implementation of actual projection systems, asynchronous HTTP requests, and support for more options.